Tracked articulated vehicle: Military

 Tracked articulated vehicles are used for a variety of purposes in militaries as armoured fighting vehicles specifically geared for terrain with soft soil, in particular snow.
 An early example would be the Canadair RAT, which was developed to transport infantrymen and tow toboggans across the frozen lakes of the Canadian north.
 The Finnish Army extensively uses Sisu Nasu vehicles to traverse the snow and bogs of northern Finland.
 For similar purposes, the Swedish Army uses the Bandvagn 206 series in their northernmost territories as mortar carriers and armoured personnel carriers.

 Within the UK and Dutch militaries, the amphibious BvS 10's are used by marines to traverse sandy beaches, but have also been used in the War in Afghanistan.

 The United States Marine Corps owns 302 BvS-206.
 In US service they are known as the M973 Small Unit Support Vehicle (SUSV).
 SUSV's were deployed in Taskforce Eagle during Operation Joint Endeavor as backup vehicles should snow block up the roads to troop deployments.
 They are also deployed at the Mountain Warfare Training Center and have been used to train soldiers for the war in Afghanistan.

 Resource extraction

 In the logging, drilling, and mining industries, tracked articulated vehicles are used to move loads and personnel in remote locations.
-Such vehicles are marketed as being lighter and easier on the terrain due to their low ground pressure, and disturb the ground less when making sharp turns compared to tracked vehicles with differential steering, making them useable in areas with strong winter conditions or vegetation that protects the soil against unwanted erosion.
+Such vehicles are marketed as being lighter and easier on the terrain due to their low ground pressure, and disturb the ground less when making sharp turns compared to tracked vehicles with differential steering, making them usable in areas with strong winter conditions or vegetation that protects the soil against unwanted erosion.
 The Nordtrac Terri 2020D is an example of such a vehicle that can take on a variety of roles.

 Arctic exploration

 In the Arctic and Antarctic, tracked articulated vehicles are used for general logistics purposes in support of remote research bases.
-Swedish Bandvagn 206's were used as transportation during the 2007-2008 Japanese-Swedish joint Antarctic traverse.
+Swedish Bandvagn 206's were used as transportation during the 2007–2008 Japanese-Swedish joint Antarctic traverse.